vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *samayasthāya dātavyaṁ nāśiṣyāya kadācana* //68//

-*guptād guptataraṁ caitat tavā ‘dya praka ṭīkṛ taṁ* /
+*guptād guptataraṁ caitat tavā ‘dya praka ṭīkṛtaṁ* /

 The extreme importance given to secrecy is, as we have already said, a characteristic Tantric trait.
-Amṛ tānanda gives here a metaphysical reason for this secrecy.
+Amṛtānanda gives here a metaphysical reason for this secrecy.
 He says, speaking for Śiva: “All this I have revealed to you because you are my beloved, your nature being that of the light of consciousness which is a portion of myself” \( *madaṁśabhūtavimarśātmikā* \).
 The supreme godhead is indeed *prakāśavimarśamāya* , both conscious light and absolute Consciousness, a supreme truth not to be revealed to unbelievers.

 After this, one must do an imposition beginning with the originating Goddess and ending with Aṇimā. //69//